UofT-DSI/applying_statistical_concepts/06-instructors/lesson_slides/1-statistical-learning.md

 - Provide constructive feedback to make the course better
 - Listen to and learn from each other
 - Anything else?

 ---

+# Think and share:
+## What is Statistical Learning?

+---